If you can't find your answer here, please contact one of staff members for assistance!

 Can my roommate and I workout together?

-No. Per the August 3rd State guidelines, each person must be given a 300 square foot workout area.
+No. Per the State guidelines, users must be physically distanced.
 While you may live in close proximity, it is not reasonable to expect our staff to know the living arrangements of all guests.
 In addition, when others observe people working out together they assume it is acceptable and creates challenges for our staff to enforce the CWU and State guidelines.

 Can I bring a guest?